Contents - Index

 $COMMON should only be used with Functions, Procedures, Modules, and Subprograms appearing in the Equations window.
 It should not be used with library functions.
 Array Range Notation (e.g., X[1..5] can be used in the $COMMON directive.

-Note the complex variables can be passed to a Subprogram that is operating in the complex mode with a $Common directive.
+Note that complex variables can be passed to a Subprogram that is operating in the complex mode with a $Common directive.

 Directives